 |Object Name||Pitcher, Cream|

-The cup had been part of the collection that had been built by the French archaeologist and art historian Jeanne-Dominique Vivant Denon, the first director of the Louvre.
-His collection had been assembled while he was working at the French embassy in Naples.
-The collection was purchased in 1785 by Louis XVI and deposited at Sèvres, where, it was suggested, "Ces vases pourront donner de charmantes ide?es de de?coration (the vases can give charming ideas for decoration)."
+Denon's collection, which had been assembled while he was in Naples, had been purchased in 1785 by Louis XVI and deposited at Sèvres, where, it was suggested, "Ces vases pourront donner de charmantes idees de decoration (the vases can give charming ideas for decoration)."

 |Year Range from||1814|